CAST-Extend/com.castsoftware.castimaging-v3.kubernetessetup/README.md

-# CAST Imaging V 3.x
+# CAST Imaging Version 3.x

 This guide outlines the process for setting up **CAST Imaging** in a **Azure Kubernetes Cluster environment** using Helm charts.